osale/Odinauto/README.md

 ## ✅ Functional Requirements

 ## Must Have
-- Admin can register and login
+- Admin panel for the HR employees
+- Upload HR documents as the core knowledge base — PDF, Word, TXT
-- Employee can register and login
+- Employer can register and login
 - AI chatbot answers questions based strictly on uploaded HR documents
-- Upload HR documents as the core knowledge base — PDF, Word, TXT
 - This chatbot is only accessible to authenticated employees — not publicly available
 - Answer shows source reference